 On the west side of the river, the Shining Creek trail connects to the Art Loeb trail near Shining Rock itself, making for a strenuous summit hike from the Big East Fork trailhead.
 The Old Butt Knob trail forms a loop with Shining Creek trail on the ridge to its north, providing a ridge-top route.

 You can hike to Shining Rock itself via the Old Butt Knob trail out of Shining Rock Gap.
 You can make a strenuous 8.4 mile loop in the heart of the wilderness by combining Shining Creek and Old Butt Knob trails with a short section of the Art Loeb through Shining Rock Gap.

 Speaking of Shining Rock Gap, that area just south of Shining Rock is often considered a rather confusing junction of trails.
 Although I've never had a problem with it myself, for a long time I planned on doing a video walk-through of the area to help orient people to the gap before they arrive, but The Foothills Backpacker beat me to it!
 This excellent, short video lays out which trails go where and is well worth reviewing before heading out:

-The Big East Fork trail connects to the Mountains to Sea Trail after exiting the wilderness to the south near the Blue Ridge Parkway.
+On the east side of the river, the Big East Fork trail follows the river of the same name, a beautiful segment of trail and waterway that is well worth a hike.
+This trail connects up to the Mountains to Sea Trail after exiting the wilderness to the south near the Blue Ridge Parkway.
 However, leading west (and back into the heart of the wilderness) about 3/4 of the way to its end is the Greasy Cove trail, a strenuous climb that winds up on the Art Loeb near Ivestor Gap.
 It can be combined with Shining Creek farther north via the Art Loeb for a long loop hike.

 Places to Stay